Heart-BreakOne/pyraiders/README.md

 ### Non-mandatory requirements:
 PyQt, QtWebEngine, selenium, chromedriver and a chromium based browser

+### Quickly open the terminal on windows
+On PyRaiders folder, click the address bar, type ```cmd``` and press ENTER.
+Use the shortcut CTRL+L to quickly focus the address bar.
+Another quick way to open the terminal is to press CTRL+R, type cmd and press ENTER.
+However this requires navigating to the PyRaiders folder.

 Double click or execute ```python3 setup.py``` to install the Python dependencies.
 Chromedriver and the browser must be installed manually.
 Ensure that they are compatible.
 Example: Chromedriver 120.0 == Chromium browser 120.0